WICG/attribution-reporting-api/README.md

 ## API features (proposals)

-🕙 Last updated: May 2022
+🕙 Last updated: Nov 2022

 All the features below are proposals under incubation.
 This list evolves over time.